cavium-octeon-open-source/linux-octeon-progress/README.txt

 	(#SE)

+ca439d6 netdev: octeon-ethernet: Use correct CSR for processing receive errors
+	#ETH

-ca439d6 netdev: octeon-ethernet: Use correct CSR for processing receive errors ecb0420 MIPS: OCTEON: Add register definitions for OCTEON III USB.
+ecb0420 MIPS: OCTEON: Add register definitions for OCTEON III USB.
+	#USB, but did not merged as the definitions go directly to drivers/usb/dwc3/dwc3-octeon.c

 4b8dd9a usb: Hack up xhci, so that it works with the OCTEON III xHCI controller.
 	???